 Mali - Pilot Programme for an integrative adaptation strategy

-As of: April 2021
+As of: October 2021

 Mali is especially vulnerable to the impacts of climate change.
 It is very likely that temperatures will rise sharply, while precipitation becomes less reliable and water availability is generally reduced.
 This has repercussions for important sectors of the economy such as agriculture and forestry, animal husbandry, energy and healthcare.
 At the same time, the country lacks data and resources to implement its National Climate Change Action Plan (PANC).
-The project, which is run jointly by GIZ and UNDP, is supporting the Malian meteorological service in its efforts to collect reliable climate data.
+The project, which was run jointly by GIZ and UNDP, was supporting the Malian meteorological service in its efforts to collect reliable climate data.
 This will improve the classification of climate change impacts and the responses adopted.
-The project is also supporting the Malian Climate Fund, which aims to provide long-term adaptation financing, and implementing innovative, gender-sensitive adaptation measures – focusing on water conservation, agro-pastoral practices and sustainable forest management – in the regions of Kayes and Sikasso.
+The project was also supporting the Malian Climate Fund, which aims to provide long-term adaptation financing, and implementing innovative, gender-sensitive adaptation measures – focusing on water conservation, agro-pastoral practices and sustainable forest management – in the regions of Kayes and Sikasso.

 State of implementation/results